B3njaminV/B3njaminV/README.md

 <h2>🚀 About Me <img align="right" alt="Watchers" src="https://custom-icon-badges.demolab.com/github/watchers/b3njaminv/b3njaminv?logo=eye&style=social&logoColor=black&color=orange"></h2>

-* 💻 I'm 21 years and I'm passionate about **software/mobile and web application** development.
+* 💻 I'm 22 years and I'm passionate about **software/mobile and web application** development.
-* 💼 Currently I'm in a master's degree in computer science, in the field of software architecture.
+* 💼 Currently I am in the second year of a master's degree in computer science, in the field of software architecture.
 * 📫 You can contact me at **benjamin.valleix@gmail.com**
 * 🔗 Other links :